finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the portfolio definition.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio definition.
 Defaults to returning the latest version of the portfolio definition if not specified.
-    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Portfolio' domain to decorate onto the portfolio.
-These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'. try {
+    List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Portfolio' domain to decorate onto the portfolio,              or from any domain that supports relationships to decorate onto related entities.
+These must take the format              {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
+    List<String> relationshipDefinitionIds = Arrays.asList(); // List<String> | A list of relationship definitions that are used to decorate related entities              onto the portfolio in the response.
+These must take the form {relationshipDefinitionScope}/{relationshipDefinitionCode}. try {
-      Portfolio result = apiInstance.getPortfolio(scope, code, effectiveAt, asAt, propertyKeys);
+      Portfolio result = apiInstance.getPortfolio(scope, code, effectiveAt, asAt, propertyKeys, relationshipDefinitionIds);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#getPortfolio");